-Microsoft has released a new Update for Windows 7 SP1, that adds a new option to the built-in Disk Cleanup tool and allows users clean up and delete outdated Windows Updates.
+Microsoft has released a new Update for Windows 7 SP1, which adds a new option to the built-in Disk Cleanup tool and allows users to clean up and delete outdated Windows Updates.

 To get this update, you can download it from the links mentioned at the end of this post or you can install it via your Windows Update.
 After you install this update, you will see a new Windows Update Cleanup option in the Disk Cleanup tool to delete Windows Updates that you no longer need.